brainstormforce/wp-remote-site-search/README.md

 4.`sub_categories="true"`

-	You can also get all reslts from categories (category_id1, category_id2) and their respective subcategories by setting sub_categories="true".
+	You can also get all results from categories (category_id1, category_id2) and their respective subcategories by setting sub_categories="true".

 5.`placeholder="Enter a search term."`